google/WebFundamentals/src/content/en/tools/lighthouse/index.md

 ### Run Lighthouse as a Chrome Extension {: #extension }

 Note: Unless you have a specific reason, you should use the Chrome DevTools workflow rather than this Chrome Extension workflow.
-The DevTools workflow provides the same benefits as the Extension workflow, with the added bonus of no installation needed.
+The DevTools workflow allows for testing local sites and authenticated pages, while the extension does not.

 To install the extension: